jazzgreblo/Design-Implementation-and-Networking-of-a-Tubular-Motor-Control-System-for-Blinds-or-Garage-Doors/README.md

 the input is a current transformer connected to the load current of a motor.
 The next part is a differental amplifier used to add a DC offset to the input voltage to put the input in the middle of the voltage supply range.
 Lastly a histeresis comparator is used to define the value of the detected voltage.
-The values of the components in the histeresis comparator were calculated from Texas Instruments guide on histeresis comparators: that can be found in the file: tidu020a_Comparator with Hysteresis Reference Design.pdf
+The values of the components in the histeresis comparator were calculated from Texas Instruments guide on histeresis comparators that can be found in the file: tidu020a_Comparator with Hysteresis Reference Design.pdf